SvetlanaMinakova/mms_ga/README.md

 To perform GA-based search, algorithm uses standard two-parent crossover and a single-gene mutation as presented in **Genetic Algorithms.
 Springer US, Boston** by Kumara Sastry, David Goldberg, and Graham Kendall.

 #### Example use
+Run MMS for a CNN-based application, specified in ./data/app_configs/test_app_conf.json config file.
+Execute GA in parallel on 3 CPU cores.

+    python run_mms_ga.py -c ./data/app_configs/test_app_conf.json -t 3

 ### Selection
+At this step, the best GA solution (manner of DNN-based application memory reduction) is chosen from the solutions, delivered by the GA-based search.

+#### Inputs and outputs